pactus-project/pactus.org/docs/guide/run-ansible.md

 # Deploy using Ansible

-In this tutorial you will learn how to deploy Zarb into your private server without compiling Zarb and using docker files.
+In this tutorial you will learn how to deploy Zarb into your Virtual Private Server (VPS) without compiling Zarb and using docker files.

 ## 🎮 What is Ansible?